carrierfry/pixels-dndbeyond-userscript/README.md

 ## Features
 - Can connect to Pixel dice
-- Can identify a roll with a Pixel die and submit it to DnD Beyond (Currently only 1 D20)
+- Can identify a roll with a Pixel die and submit it to DnD Beyond as a custom roll (Currently only D20s work)

-## Todos / Things that need to be implemented
-- [ ] Support other dice than D20s
-- [ ] Test if it works with pixel dice actually, since I don't have any right now
-- [ ] Make it possible to automatically add the modifiers to the roll (e.g. +5 for a strength check)
-- [ ] Show the roll to the user (currently only the other players who are in the session can see it live)

-## Known bugs
-- Currently, the script only works if you open the character sheet in DnD Beyond directly (for example by reloading the page).
-If you open the character sheet by clicking on `view` in your campaign or character overwie, it won't work.
-(This is because DnD Beyond is a single site application and the script only runs once when the page is loaded.)
-- Since this userscript only interacts with the websocket of DnD Beyond, you currently can't see the roll in the game log until you reload the page.
-Other players that are in the session will see the roll live though.
+- Die rolls appear in the game log for other players that are in the session

 ## How to use
 1. Install [Tampermonkey](https://www.tampermonkey.net/) into your browser (chromium based browsers like Chrome or Edge should work)